(Updated July 2017)

 The implication is that piano means playing at the normal level, an alien concept to many modern musicians.
 In other words, a pianoforte is capable of playing at the normal level, or more strongly, whereas a harpsichord, which plucks the strings, has no touch response or means of expression from the keyboard, and a note always sounds the same no matter how it is played.
 This was also true of organs at the time, and their swell pedals would be tried out on pianos before they became a vital part of organs.

-In spite of various pictures appearing to be different designs, with different stands or legs, only 3 Cristofori pianos are known to have survived.
 The keyboard compass (range) of his first pianos was only 4 octaves, or 49 notes, from C to C. Some of his later instruments had a few more notes at either end.

 As far as we know, no other Cristofori pianos survive, but someone, in a little village somewhere in Italy, could be using an original Cristofori as a workbench, or eating their breakfast off it, and the internet would not necessarily know.